- Saint Therese of Lisieux -

 Express your faith and devotion with this handmade necklace, it's a very powerful piece and a true gift for yourself or someone special.

 .
 Created With:

-Beautiful 25x25mm medal with image of Saint Therese of Lisieux, adorned with clear/blue/ green rhinestones (see options).
+Beautiful 35x26mm locket with image of Saint Therese of Lisieux, adorned with clear rhinestones.

 Materials: Rhinestones & Metal

 - All medals come with prayer